Mal3vAntCtrl/Mal3vAntCtrl/README.md

 - **Burp Suite** (when applicable): web attack surface testing and request-level reasoning
 - **Wireshark**: protocol validation and “trust but verify” for what’s actually happening on the wire

-> I keep my work lab-contained and ethical: I focus on learning and validation, not indiscriminate exploitation.

 ---